Since 2016 our guild has been dedicated to broadening access to crafting, technical learning, and creative practices through meetups.

-The Makers Meetup Guild in Kalamazoo is open to anyone interested in building, creating, experimenting, or learning.
+The Makers Meetup Guild in Kalamazoo is open and free to anyone interested in building, creating, experimenting, or learning.
 It offers a straightforward environment to share projects, compare approaches, ask questions, or observe how others work.

 Ready to be part of a community-first maker movement?
 Learn more about our meetups, membership, and how to get involved.